Hackit-Playbook/hackit-playbook.github.io/About.md

 title: HackIt service design tactics manual
 permalink: /about/
 ---
-This tactics manual helps you take a problem and start to solve it, using the principles of service design.
+This tactics manual helps you take a problem and start to solve it, using the principles of [service design](https://en.wikipedia.org/wiki/Service_design).

-Why
+<h3>Why</h3>

 When faced with a problem, we have traditionally asked individuals to develop a proposal for a project to fix the problem.
 It can take time before work begins, and we do not always know the best solution for a project.